sacherjj/CasperLabs/docs/KEYS.md

 1. A node operator must provide a`secp256r1` private key encoded in unencrypted `PKCS#8` format and an `X.509` certificate.
 These are used to encrypt communication with other nodes.
 2. A validator must provide an `ed25519` keypair for use as their identity.
 If these keys are not provided when the node is started, a node will default to read-only mode.
-3. A DApp developer must provide an `ed25519` keypair for their account identity and deploying code.
+3. A DApp developer must provide an `ed25519` or `secp256k1` keypair for their account identity and deploying code.

+## Multiple Key Algorithms

+In order to use multiple key types in the system, we are using a hash of the public key and algorithm name.
+These are generated via recommended key generation methods as `[validator|account]-id` and `[validator|account]-id-hex` files.
+Since this filename previously held the public_key, we now generate `[validator|account]-pk` and `[validator|account]-pk-hex` files for users who may have used this file over the PEM files.

+If you wish to use a previously generated key, the `casperlabs_client account-hash` command will return this hash.
+Commands using keys require `--algorithm` argument if not using the default `ed25519` and account-hash is calculated from the public or private key when given in a client command.

 ## Generating Node Keys and Validator Keys